 Mr Joiner said the debate in Australia had sometimes been blown out of proportion.
 "As a nation, we are more inclined to support it and then resist it," he said.

-Unlike ANZ and Commonwealth Bank, NAB does not have a large physical presence in Asia.
-However, Mr Joiner says the bank's strategy for Asia is centred around its "core franchise in Australia", serving the financing and investment needs of its business clients.
+Unlike its rivals at ANZ and the Commonwealth Bank, NAB does not have a large physical presence in Asia.
+However, Mr Joiner said the bank's strategy for Asia is centred on its "core franchise in Australia", serving the financing and investment needs of its business clients.

 He questioned the approach of his competitors, saying it should not be presumed that Australian banks could provide better retail services than the existing retail banks in Asia.